orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 It is a structured attempt to formalize and test the conditions under which automated decisions can become externally contestable.

----

 ## Open Problems

 A-DAP leaves several important problems open:

-- How should exercise probability be measured in real institutions?
+How should exercise probability be measured in real institutions?

-- How should correlated non-exercise be modeled?
+How should correlated non-exercise be modeled?

-- How should privacy-preserving reconstruction work in sensitive domains?
+How should privacy-preserving reconstruction work in sensitive domains?

-- How should timestamp authority failure be handled?
+How should timestamp authority failure be handled?

-- How should courts or regulators treat partial reconstruction?
+How should courts or regulators treat partial reconstruction?

-- How should dependency collapse be standardized?
+How should dependency collapse be standardized?

-- How should reconstruction cost be reduced for affected parties?
+How should reconstruction cost be reduced for affected parties?

-- How should A-DAP interact with sector-specific legal duties?
+How should A-DAP interact with sector-specific legal duties?

-- How should false positives and false negatives in reconstruction be reported?
+How should false positives and false negatives in reconstruction be reported?

-- How should external reviewers be incentivized to actually verify?
+How should external reviewers be incentivized to actually verify?

-- How should independent envelope scope be defined and enforced?
+How should independent envelope scope be defined and enforced?

-- How should adoption capture be detected before it becomes compliance theater?
+How should adoption capture be detected before it becomes compliance theater?

-- How should verification be made exercisable without turning the validator into a new authority?
+How should verification be made exercisable without turning the validator into a new authority?

-- How should client-side verification reduce friction without being mistaken for independent custody?
+How should client-side verification reduce friction without being mistaken for independent custody?

-- How should verifier funding, access, scope, governance, and revocation dependencies be disclosed and analyzed?
+How should verifier funding, access, scope, governance, and revocation dependencies be disclosed and analyzed?

-- How should externally issued authorization tokens be designed without turning the token issuer into a new bottleneck?
+How should externally issued authorization tokens be designed without turning the token issuer into a new bottleneck?

-- How should temporal priority evidence be used without overstating authorship or plagiarism claims?
+How should temporal priority evidence be used without overstating authorship or plagiarism claims?

-- How should historical process evidence be anchored over time without becoming self-reported narrative?
+How should historical process evidence be anchored over time without becoming self-reported narrative?

-- How should anchored process chains be evaluated when another party claims independent convergence?
+How should anchored process chains be evaluated when another party claims independent convergence?

-- How should internal integrity sensors be modeled when their observation boundary is operator-controlled?
+How should internal integrity sensors be modeled when their observation boundary is operator-controlled?

-- How should post-observation integrity claims be separated from input-truth claims?
+How should post-observation integrity claims be separated from input-truth claims?

-- How should affected-party receipt possession be distinguished from non-exclusive receipt access?
+How should affected-party receipt possession be distinguished from non-exclusive receipt access?

-- How should ZK-Proofs and TEEs be integrated without hiding custody, input, schema, or exercise dependencies?
+How should ZK-Proofs and TEEs be integrated without hiding custody, input, schema, or exercise dependencies?

-- How should the expected cost of fraud be modeled without reducing structural independence to a purely economic calculation?
+How should the expected cost of fraud be modeled without reducing structural independence to a purely economic calculation?

-- How should legal, reputational, technical, and institutional costs be incorporated into adversarial cost models?
+How should legal, reputational, technical, and institutional costs be incorporated into adversarial cost models?

+How should materiality models be externally anchored?

+How should adversarial challenges to materiality be conducted?

+How should self-declared materiality be labeled in audit reports?

+How should composed custody graphs include the verifier, materiality authority, and standard maintainer?

 These are not minor implementation details.

 They are part of the accountability problem.

----

 ## Contribution Guidelines